Mobile home owners get overlooked.

 My advice is to know what the storage capabilities are for your recording device.
 Higher resolutions are great, but they use up more storage space, so you want to make sure you have enough.

 You can choose to go wireless, in which case we recommend placing your recording device near your router.
 Wi-Fi is not a required feature, but it is preferred because it can’t be tampered with.
-There are no wires to cut or damage.
-However, hackers could gain entry to your system.

 Step 7: Perform A Camera Test